buildbot/buildbot/master/docs/manual/cfg-workers.rst

 This is what LocalWorker is for.
 Instead of configuring a ``worker.Worker``, you have to configure a ``worker.LocalWorker``.
-As the slave is running on the same process, password is not necessary.
+As the worker is running on the same process, password is not necessary.
 You can run as many local workers as long as your machine CPU and memory is allowing.

 A configuration for two workers would look like::